 Making magic since 1923, Disney is the undisputed king of the entertainment industry.
 From movies and TV shows to merchandise and theme parks, Disney now has a hand in almost everything…and it all started with a cartoon mouse.
-In this article, we’ll take a look at the remarkable history of Disney Inc., the origins of their world-famous logo, and the role the Disney logo played in the company’s unparalleled success.
+In this article, we’ll take a look at the remarkable history of Disney Inc., the origins of their world-famous Disney Logo, and the role the Disney logo played in the company’s unparalleled success.

-Origins of Disney
+The History of Disney

 Walt Disney, now considered one of the most successful artists and businessmen of all time, wasn’t always so successful.
 In fact, Walt Disney got off to such a rocky start in his early career that his eventual success is now touted as one of the greatest stories of commitment and perseverance.

 Walt Disney’s first business venture, Laugh-O-Gram Studios, went bankrupt in 1923.
 With just $20 to his name, Disney headed to Hollywood to start over again.
 With the help of his brother, Walt Disney began to produce two cartoon shorts, Alice and Oswald the Lucky Rabbit.
 These shorts were successful, but, unfortunately, Walt Disney failed to protect his legal copyright on the characters, and he lost the contract to them in February of 1928.

 Still undeterred, Disney came up with the idea of a cartoon called Steamboat Willie that featured a mouse character that would later be known as Mickey Mouse.
 The Steamboat Willie cartoon was a hit, and in 1929 Walt Disney Productions was formed around its success.